stephaniewankowicz/stephaniewankowicz.github.io/index.md

 <br>

-I am supported by a [Graduate Research Fellowship from the National Science Foundation](https://www.nsfgrfp.org/), the [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program), and the D.E.
+I am supported by the [Graduate Research Fellowship from the National Science Foundation](https://www.nsfgrfp.org/), the [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program), and the D.E.
 Shaw Award for Computational Chemistry.

 <br>
 <br>